LaMitaOne/LaMitaOne/README.md

   </a>
 </p>

-💡 Note: Please excuse any typos or formatting glitches; I have severe Keratoconus (20% visual acuity) and cluster headaches, so I code entirely in the dark and struggle with visual artifacts.
+💡 Note: Please excuse any typos, formatting glitches, or visual flaws in my projects; I have severe Keratoconus (20% visual acuity) and light-sensitive cluster headaches, so I code entirely in the dark and struggle to see fine visual details.